Section 925: regional out of town shopping centres and city centre shopping malls

 8.12 Stairs, lifts and escalators

 By improving access to an upper floor the tenant is seeking to enable a better and more valuable use of this floor.
 Care must be taken to ensure that the addition of improved access results in a rateable value that is no less than the rateable value without the improved access.

 8.13 Mode and Category of Occupation

-The hereditament must be valued vacant and to let for a use within the same mode or category of occupation as the actual use - for example a restaurant must be valued vacant and to let as a restaurant.
+The hereditament must be valued vacant and to let for a use within the same mode or category of occupation as the actual use - for example a restaurant with A3 planning permission must be valued vacant and to let as a restaurant.
 The measure of value is, therefore, what the market would pay to occupy the hereditament in its existing physical state, and for a use within the same mode or category as the actual use.
 Rating Manual Section 3: Part 2: Appendix 1.